converged-computing/metrics-operator/README.md

 ## Dinosaur TODO

+- We need a way for the entrypoint command to monitor (based on the container) to differ (potentially)
+- add resource limits / requests
+- make flux operator command generator
-- Find better logging library for logging outside of controller
+- Find better logging library for logging outside of controller (go 1.21 has a logging library!)
 - For larger metric collections, we should have a log streaming mode (and not wait for Completed/Successful)
 - For services we are measuring, we likely need to be able to kill after N seconds (to complete job) or to specify the success policy on the metrics containers instead of the application
 - Python function to save entire spec to yaml (for MetricSet and JobSet)?
 - Netmark / OSU need resources set to ensure 1 pod/node
-- Metrics parsers to do (need to add separators, formatting, python parser):
-  - perf-sysstat
+- Add Matrix of Python tests - can test structure of output
+  - Add assertions checking json output for each
 - Plotting examples needed for
-  - perf-sysstat
   - io-sysstat

 ## License